 Start paying your premium and ensure peace of mind that your family are protected

-You may have a mortgage, which you would like to have paid-off to protect your dependents form taking on the cost on their own.
-It might be that that mortgage is unaffordable without your salary after you’re gone.
+You may have a mortgage, that you’d like paid-off to protect your dependents so they don’t have to take on the cost on their own.
+For example, it might be that the mortgage repayments would be unaffordable without your salary after you’re gone.

 If you have loans and other debts, such as car finances, store cards, credit cards; a life insurance policy can be used to cover these outstanding debts to avoid the cost being passed over to family members.

 The cost of bringing up children can be expensive and if you or your partner were left to do this on their own, it might not be affordable and so could jeopardise the future or lifestyle of your family.
 By taking out life insurance, you can protect your children and potentially set them up for their adult life.

 Funerals are another main reason you may consider taking out a life insurance policy.
 Funerals can be an unexpected costly surprise to your family, which they may not have budgeted for or have the funds to cover.
 By having an insurance policy in place, you can leave enough to cover these costs for your family.

 Level term life insurance is a policy that pays out a fixed amount of cover if you die during the time frame (term) agreed.
 The premiums (monthly payments) are also fixed for the length of the policy.Find out more

 Decreasing term insurance is another type of 'term policy', but the premiums and pay-out reduce each year the policy is active.
 The pay-out will only be made if you die during the agreed term.
 Decreasing term insurance is also referred to as mortgage protection insurance, as it's frequently put in place to cover the outstanding mortgage balance.
 As the mortgage balance reduces with your repayments, the amount of cover needed also reduces.Find out more